Ntfy

 | Source code | github.com/binwiederhier/ntfy |

-| Account required | No for simple use |
+| Account required | No for simple use on open topics, depending on service configuration |

 Why use Ntfy